Nassim Mendil

-Nassim Mendil (born 27 March 1979) is a French former professional footballer who played striker.
+Nassim Mendil (born 27 March 1979) is a French Algerian former professional footballer who played striker.

-Career
+Club career

 Born in Rognac, France, Mendil began his career in the SC Bastia academy, which he joined at the age of 15.
 On 22 February 1999, he made his first team debut for Bastia, coming as a second-half substitute against Toulouse FC in the 25th week of Ligue 1 action.
 It would be his only first team appearance after a contract dispute with the club.
 He spent one more season with the club's reserve team, scoring 24 goals, before leaving to Italy to join US Avellino in Serie C1.
 After just half a season with the club, he was signed by another Serie C1 team Lecco.

 In his second season in Italy, Mendil joined Serie B side Cosenza, playing alongside former A.C.
 Milan striker Gianluigi Lentini and scoring 10 goals.
 His performances that season did not go unnoticed and he was linked with moves to a number of clubs including English clubs Fulham and West Ham United, and Italian clubs Atalanta and Reggina both playing in Serie A at the time.
 In the summer of 2002, he signed a 5-year contract with Reggina.

 After signing with Reggina, Mendil was loaned out a number of times, spending time with Catania, Ascoli, Spezia Calcio 1906 and Salernitana.
 Since then, he has also played for AC Ancona and A.C.
 Pro Sesto.
 Mendil scored six goals for Pro Sesto in Serie C1 during the 2007–08 season.

 In the summer of 2008, he signed with Serie C1 team Paganese Calcio 1926. but in January 2009 he joined Belgian Second Division team Eupen.

 In the summer of 2010 he signed with Serie D team Bacoli.